 On the other hand, Seville enchanted me almost from the moment I stepped off the bus and walked into its Casco Antiguo old town.
 The charm continued even during inhospitable times, like when I stepped out one day during the most blazing part of the afternoon, when the sheer white-hotness of the air educated me in an instant about why the concept of siesta exists, my decision not to observe it notwithstanding.

 Seville, to be frank, is what Madrid wishes it was, and what every city in Spain should be.
-This fact makes the city both extremely easy and impossibly difficult to write about.
+This fact makes it both extremely easy and impossibly difficult to write a Seville itinerary.

 Where to Stay in Seville